aaaristo/dyngodb/README.md

 [expecting](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html#DDB-PutItem-request-Expected) the item to have $old.$version in the table and it fails because Session 1 already incremented it.

+***note:*** when you get the above error you should reread the object you where trying to save, and eventually retry your updates, any other save operation on this object will result in bogus responses.

 ### Arrays

 Actually dyngodb is pretty incoherent about arrays, infact it has two kinds of array persistence: